My Vegan Pantry

 Kitchen Tools

-The kitchen tool list is maybe a bit overboard and some obvious.
+The kitchen tool list may be a bit overboard and some obvious.
 Once I started it, I couldn’t stop.
 Of course, you don’t need all these kitchen tools and can make do with some of the basics.
 This is what’s in my kitchen after a few years of accumulation and is noted here because they are useful to me.
 Hopefully, this can be a good guide to get you started or think of something you may have overlooked.

 • food processor